January 8, 2019

 You can also keep your eyes peeled for the launch of TimePeace, a snazzy new app which will connect refugees and asylum seekers and locals, so they can meet and share for free their skills, passions and interests.

-While you’re finding the volunteer group for you, sign our petition and help give refugees a chance to find a safe place to call home.
+While you're finding the volunteer group for you, sign our petition and help give asylum seekers the Right to Work.